 store.list_pop(key, location='head') # Pop from the head of the list

-list_pop can also receive a default parameter, which will be returned when there is nothing to pop from the given list:
+list_pop also accepts a default parameter, which is returned when the list is empty:

 store.list_pop(key, default=1, location='tail')